luiz290788/sites.luiz-guilherme.com/src/content/blog/vue-feature-flag.md

 ```

 [[info]]
 | You might be wondering what `with(this)` means.
-Turns out `with` is a unrecommended
+Turns out `with` is a not recommended
 | [statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/with)
 | for extending the scope.
 This is basically adding everything inside of `this` to be
 | available on the scope.
-Vue uses it to avoid having to add `this.` before all references
+VueJs uses it to avoid having to add `this.` before all references
 | to `_c` and `_v` functions.
 But back to the main topic

 And if we throw a `v-if` on the `ul`